-- 1. Speak and understand the English language. - 2.
+- 1. Communicate orally in general and employment-related language. - 2.
 Listen critically in order to make informed decisions or formulated opinions. - 3.
 Read and interpret simplified and some non-simplified materials on familiar topics. - 4.
 Apply advanced grammar and structures in writing. - 5.
 Share and exchange cultural beliefs with others in their new environment and workplace.